WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

    > Verify that your account was also added to the **Sales** group.
 Leave the browser window open.

-**Results**: After completing this exercise, you will have identified how managing user and group accounts has changed with directory synchronization.
+**Results**: After completing this exercise, you'll have identified how managing user and group accounts has changed with directory synchronization.